ManoharHalappa/Training/aws/solution_architect_exam/exam_questions.md

 * Amazon EFS file systems
 * Amazon FSx for Windows File Server file systems
 * Amazon FSx for Lustre file systems

+# AWS Auto Scalling

+## **Target tracking scaling policies**

+Amazon EC2 Auto Scaling creates and manages the CloudWatch alarms that trigger the scaling policy and calculates the scaling adjustment based on the metric and the target value.
+The scaling policy adds or removes capacity as required to keep the metric at, or close to, the specified target value.
+In addition to keeping the metric close to the target value, a target tracking scaling policy also adjusts to changes in the metric due to a changing load pattern.

+For example, you can use target tracking scaling to:

+* Configure a target tracking scaling policy to keep the average aggregate CPU utilization of your Auto Scaling group at 40 percent.
+* Configure a target tracking scaling policy to keep the request count per target of your Application Load Balancer target group at 1000 for your Auto Scaling group.

+**Step and simple scaling policies**

+Both require you to create CloudWatch alarms for the scaling policies.
+Both require you to specify the high and low thresholds for the alarms.
+Both require you to define whether to add or remove instances, and how many, or set the group to an exact size.

+The main difference between the policy types is the step adjustments that you get with step scaling policies.
+When step adjustments are applied, and they increase or decrease the current capacity of your Auto Scaling group, the adjustments vary based on the size of the alarm breach.

+**In most cases, step scaling policies are a better choice than simple scaling policies, even if you have only a single scaling adjustment.**

+## **Placement groups**

+When you launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all of your instances are spread out across underlying hardware to minimize correlated failures.
+You can use placement groups to influence the placement of a group of interdependent instances to meet the needs of your workload.
+Depending on the type of workload, you can create a placement group using one of the following placement strategies:

+**Cluster** – packs instances close together inside an Availability Zone.
+This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.
+For more information, see Cluster placement groups.

+**Partition** – spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.
+This strategy is typically used by large distributed and replicated workloads, such as Hadoop, Cassandra, and Kafka.
+For more information, see Partition placement groups.

+**Spread** – strictly places a small group of instances across distinct underlying hardware to reduce correlated failures.
+For more information, see Spread placement groups.

+## **Scaling cooldowns**

+A scaling cooldown helps you prevent your Auto Scaling group from launching or terminating additional instances before the effects of previous activities are visible.

+When you use simple scaling, after the Auto Scaling group scales using a simple scaling policy, it waits for a cooldown period to complete before any further scaling activities initiated by simple scaling policies can start.
+An adequate cooldown period helps to prevent the initiation of an additional scaling activity based on stale metrics.